VictoriaTGu/sibs-d4d/README.md

 5. Perform rectangle detection for buildings
 6. Extract lat/lng coordinates of buildings (TODO)

-# Progress from 2014 spring semester:
+# Progress from 2014 Spring Semester:

 Summary: We set up a simple workflow for image preprocessing (bilateral filter) and segmentation followed by rectangle detection.
 It is evident that many trees are still being picked up by rectangle detection.